hongwei169/Emerging-Technologies/README.md

 # Emerging Technologies
 ## Hong Wei Phang  (G00388774)

-This repository is for Emerging Technologies project in my Year 4th Semester 1.
+This repository is for the Emerging Technologies project in my Year 4th Semester 1.
 There are two notebooks in this repo.

 ## Table of Contents